frioux/offlineimap.dkr/README.md

 There's just one port:

  * 2812 - this is the web interface for `monit`.
-Currently it's hard coded to
-   username: `frew`, password: `test`.
-At some point I'll make this based on an env var.
+See Environment Variables for user and password.

 ## Notes on running on Ubuntu